Belmont University: Ties to the Tennessee Baptist Convention

 In 1951, the Tennessee Baptist Convention bought Ward–Belmont College, the finishing school operated in Nashville by Ward–Belmont, Inc., which was facing severe financial difficulties.
-The Convention established the co-educational Belmont College in March of 1951, selecting R. Kelly White as president.
-In 1959, Herbert Gabhart succeeded White and Belmont received accreditation from the Southern Association of Schools and Colleges.
+The convention established the co-educational Belmont College in March 1951, selecting R. Kelly White as president.
+In 1959, Herbert Gabhart succeeded White and Belmont was accredited by the Southern Association of Colleges and Schools.
 Enrollment rose from 365 students to 2,000, and the college launched a music business program.
-He was succeeded by Bill Troutt in 1962, who, at 32, was the youngest college president in the nation.
+He was succeeded by Bill Troutt in 1982, who, at 32, was the youngest college president in the nation.
 In 1991, it changed its name to Belmont University.

-In 2005 Belmont's Board of Trustees sought to remove Belmont University from the control of the Tennessee Baptist Convention while remaining in a "fraternal relationship" with it.
-Advocates of this plan presented a blueprint for change in which all board members would be Christians but only 60 percent would be Baptists in order to affirm a Christian affinity while acknowledging the diversity of both the faculty and the student body.
+In 2005 Belmont's board of trustees sought to remove Belmont University from the control of the Tennessee Baptist Convention while remaining in a "fraternal relationship" with it.
+Advocates of this plan presented a blueprint for change in which all board members would be Christians, but only 60 percent would be Baptists to affirm a Christian affinity while acknowledging the diversity of both the faculty and the student body.
 The head of the TBC would continue to be an ex officio board member.
 The TBC rejected this plan.
-In November 2005, TBC said it wanted to shift its financial support to two other institutions, Union University and Carson-Newman College, and Belmont would replace the three percent of its budget that was funded by the TBC.
+In November 2005, TBC said it wanted to shift its financial support to two other institutions, Union University and Carson-Newman College.
+Belmont would replace the three percent of its budget that was funded by the TBC.
 However, on April 7, 2006, TBC sought to oust the existing board and replace it with one consisting entirely of Southern Baptists and amenable to ongoing TBC control.
 After settlement talks failed, the Tennessee Baptist Convention Executive Board filed a lawsuit on September 29, 2006, against Belmont seeking the return of approximately $58 million.

-Belmont severed its ties from the Tennessee Baptist Convention in 2007, with the announcement that it would be a Christian university without any denominational affiliations.
-Under its terms, the TBC and Belmont would disaffiliate amicably, with Belmont agreeing to pay one million dollars to the convention immediately, and $250,000 annually for the next forty years, for a total cost of $11 million.
-The university has stated its intent to maintain a Christian identity, but no longer a specifically Baptist one.
+Belmont severed its ties with the Tennessee Baptist Convention in 2007, with the announcement that it would be a Christian university without any denominational affiliations.
+Under its terms, the TBC and Belmont would disaffiliate amicably, with Belmont agreeing to pay $1 million to the convention immediately and $250,000 annually for the next forty years, for a total cost of $11 million.
+The university has stated its intent to maintain a Christian identity but no longer a specifically Baptist one.